 Skip to main content

-Google AI Multimodal Embeddings with Weaviate
+Google Multimodal Embeddings with Weaviate

 Weaviate's integration with Google Vertex AI APIs allows you to access their models' capabilities directly from Weaviate.